stanford-crfm/levanter/docs/Hardware-Agnostic-Training.md

 * the model's parameters
 * the current optimizer and trainer states
-* meta data on the current training step and the time the training step was saved
+* metadata on the current training step and the time the training step was saved

 ```
 user@DN0a2335e6 rj96a79n/step-1591 % ls